 The solution requires installing and configuring Apache Kafka, Kafka Connect, and Debezium.

-Installing and configuring Kafka and Kafka connect (Kafka component required for CDC) is not part of this tutorial.
+Installing and configuring Kafka and Kafka Connect (Kafka component required for CDC) is not part of this tutorial.
 In most cases installing Kafka is as easy as downloading the latest version of the standalone or dockerized Kafka and Zookeeper.
 Kafka Connect is typically included in all distribution packages so there is nothing to install.
-Debezium can be installed as a plugin for Kafka Connect by simply copying required libraries to the KAFKA_HOME/plugin folder.
+Debezium can be installed as a plugin for Kafka Connect by simply copying required libraries to the

 Please contact Etlworks support if you want to enable a real-time change replication for your account.